Bitcoin Is Red Hot. Can It Ever Be Green?

 No. Some cryptocurrencies don’t use miners at all but rely on systems like “staking” -- rewarding coin owners for holding on to their currency and approving or invalidating transactions.
 Bitcoin miners use expensive, custom-designed computer chips.
 Miners of other cryptocurrencies typically use cheaper, general purpose graphics cards that were initially designed for high-end gaming.
 But electricity remains the biggest raw material for all coins, and they burn through a lot of it.

 5. What do critics say?

 A growing number of environmentalists see Bitcoin as a giant waste of resources and a driver of climate change.
-They find it hard to justify more coal plants in China powering giant server halls so wealthy people on the other side of the world can use cryptocurrency to buy a Tesla.
+They find it hard to justify more coal plants in China powering giant server halls so wealthy people on the other side of the world can buy Bitcoin.
 For countries with unstable power systems, miners can also increase the risk of blackouts -- some recent outages in Iran were blamed on increased mining activity.
 And while use of renewable sources for electricity is growing, Bitcoin miners will be competing for green power with other sectors looking to decarbonize, including transportation, heating and industrial processes.

 6. How do supporters respond?